watertreader/DevOps_coursework/README.md

 ## Acknowledgements <a name="acknowedgement"></a>

-Thanks to Uli Hiztel, my instructor and NUS Advanced Computing for Executive Center and of course, my company, ST Engineering Defence Aviation Services for sponsoring the course
+Thanks to Uli Hiztel, my instructor and NUS Advanced Computing for Executive Center

 It has been a "siong" journey!